-- 403. In Article 1(7) of the Treaty, "Investor" is defined to mean: - (a) with respect to a Contracting Party: - a natural person having the citizenship or nationality of or who is permanently residing in that Contracting Party in accordance with its applicable law; - (ii) a company or other organization organized in accordance with the law applicable in that Contracting Party; - (b) with respect to a "third state," a natural person, company or other organization which fulfils, mutatis mutandis, the conditions specified in subparagraph (a) for a Contracting Party. - 404.
-Claimant was incorporated in the Republic of Cyprus on 17 September 1997.
-As certified by the Registrar of Companies of the Republic of Cyprus on 14 November 2005, Claimant was duly incorporated and in existence under the laws of that jurisdiction as at the date of its Notice of Arbitration (3 February 2005). - 405.
-The Republic of Cyprus signed the ECT on 17 December 1994, ratified the ECT on 2 January 1998 and deposited its instrument of ratification on 16 January 1998, at which point the ECT entered into force for Cyprus.
+- 403. In Article 1(7) of the Treaty, "Investor" is defined to mean: - (a) with respect to a Contracting Party: - (i) a natural person having the citizenship or nationality of or who is permanently residing in that Contracting Party in accordance with its applicable law; - (ii) a company or other organization organized in accordance with the law applicable in that Contracting Party; - (b) with respect to a "third state," a natural person, company or other organization which fulfils, mutatis mutandis, the conditions specified in subparagraph (a) for a Contracting Party. - 404.
+Claimant was incorporated in the Republic of Cyprus on 7 February 2001.
+Claimant was duly incorporated and in existence under the laws of that jurisdiction as at the date of its Notice of Arbitration (14 February 2005). - 405.
+Cyprus signed the ECT on 17 December 1994, ratified the ECT on 2 January 1998 and deposited its instrument of ratification on 16 January 1998, at which point the ECT entered into force for Cyprus.
 Claimant is accordingly a company organized in accordance with the laws applicable in a Contracting Party to the ECT.